rille111/Workshops.Containers/kubernetes-efk-logging/readme.md

 I elected to compose yamls following the topmost guide for Elastic and Kibana, but for FluentBit I use stuff from the Prabhat guide (Helm) with some modifications.

-## Installation
+## EFK installation

 We can use an a) image or a b) Helm installation or c) composing our own yamls.
 The a) is the cheaper variant for testing, not really for production, and b) requires a lot more resources, where c) we got more control.
 So we go with c).

-#### 1. Install ElasticSearch Cluster (E of EFK)
+### 1. Install ElasticSearch Cluster (E of EFK)

 We're gonna use the 1-pod version, so it might not suit all production needs!
+Refer to the guide for the 3-pod version.
 * Tune the __elasticsearch-*.yaml__'s to your liking
 * Run `kubectl apply -f logging-namespace.yaml`
 * Run `kubectl apply -f elasticsearch-service.yaml`